is Cádiz worth visiting?

 boats cadiz spain

-It’s 120 kilometers from Seville, 230 kilometers from Malaga and 210 kilometers from Huelva.
-The capital city of Spain, Madrid, is more than 600 kilometers away.
+It’s 120 kilometres from Seville, 230 kilometres from Malaga and 210 kilometres from Huelva.
+The capital city of Spain, Madrid, is more than 600 kilometres away.

 The heart of the city is located on the central part of a long and narrow peninsula, connected to the mainland by bridges and a strip of sand.